NFYK15002U Advanced Methods in Applied Statistics

-For a 12, a student must display mastery of an orally presented topic including accurate answers to follow-up questions, in addition to the contributions from graded problems sets, projects, and take home exam.
-The final assessment will be a total of all components, with no minimum requirement for any of the individual criteria.
+For a 12, a student must display mastery of an orally presented topic including accurate answers to follow-up questions, in addition to the contributions from graded problems sets, project(s), and take-home exam.
+The final assessment will be a total of all components.

 - Full Degree Master